-The reason the Senegalese tirailleurs are allowed to join the battle is because the other French soldiers have been unable to capture a château.
+The reason the Senegalese tirailleurs are allowed to join the battle is because the white French soldiers fail to capture a château.
 Their ‘unorthodox’ officer gives them a serious nod and they’re given the greenlight to try.
-This is presented as a huge honour for Deme, who is presented as young, hot-headed, and eager to prove himself (despite being 26 years old?).
+This is a huge honour for Deme, who is presented as young, hot-headed, and eager to prove himself (despite being 26 years old?).
 This isn’t an uncommon character trait, but the question of ‘whom does he prove himself to’ has a difficult answer.

 The theme of Deme’s story is clearly “race shouldn’t matter when it comes to war”, which is echoing one of my favourite tweets.
 His victories in battle are to be seen as analogues as victories over racism and his status as a colonised subject.
 After all, he, an African man, is able to do what the ‘superior’ white men couldn’t, right?
 Throughout the campaign, more and more of his squad members discover what it means to fight and sacrifice oneself for France as death stalks behind every tree.
 Idrissa, too, sacrifices himself.
-Only Deme and the only two remaining Senegalese squad members survive after capturing the château.
+Only Deme and two other Senegalese squad members remain after they capture the château.
 The unorthodox officer and a squad of white Frenchmen line up next to them, and a photograph is taken.
-The last cutscene of the campaign ends with an older, current Deme sitting in an interview room.
-The ‘real’ photograph from the beginning is revealed to have been doctored, erasing the history of him and his comrades’ black faces.
+The last cutscene of the campaign ends with an older Deme sitting in an interview.
+The ‘real’ photograph from the beginning revealed to have been doctored, his and the faces of his comrades removed.
 Deme ends the scene by saying “I was proud.”
 What isn’t shown in this campaign is how Deme would be shipped back to Senegal where he would have to continue to abide white French masters until 1960.

 If the thesis of Battlefield V is that the battlefield is a meritocracy, then its inclusion of a Nazi campaign starts making more and more decrepit sense.